 1. Adapter

-There are three types of adapters: male, female, and straight-threaded.
-If an end of the adapter has no threading, it needs to be welded or soldered onto the pipe.
+There are three main types of adapters: male, female, and straight-threaded.
+If an adapter has no threads, it is usually designed to be soldered (sweated) or glued (solvent welded) directly onto a pipe.

 You can find adapters in a variety of materials, including: